jeferal/point_net_suite/README.md

 **Hypothesis:**
 By adding more dropout to the extra features, we expect the model not to overfit to the intensity signal of the data.
 Also we are using weighted loss as a last attempt to make the model learn the minority classes better.

+**Experiment Setup**
+We changed the extra features dropout from 0.2 to 0.5 and we are using weighted loss.
+PointNet++ is trained with the Dales Dataset.
+The extra features in this case is the intensity signal that the Dales dataset provides for each point.
+The points would have shape 4
+(x,y,z, intensity).

 **Results:**
 <div style="display: flex; justify-content: center;">